cheredia19/ookla-speedtest-global-index-insights/README.md

   yAxis="min_mbps"
 />

-By UN regions, these are the countries with the highest fixed broadband internet speed to date:
+By UN regions, these were the countries with the highest fixed broadband internet speed in August:

 - Australia and New Zealand: **New Zealand** (178.80 Mbps).
 - Caribbean: **Trinidad and Tobago** (119.78 Mbps).